sohaib2011/injuredandroid-testing/lab_setup.md

    As shown in the images above, the application has been successfully installed inside the emulator.

+---

-### Now, for further flags and tasks, we need to run the emulator and interact with it through ADB shell.
+📌 **Note:** Before proceeding with flags and tasks, we need to set up the emulator and run ADB, as some tasks may require it.

-5. Start an emulator so we can interact with it in the ADB shell:
+2. Start an emulator so we can interact with it in the ADB shell:

    <img src="https://github.com/user-attachments/assets/f0b22ec3-b76b-4047-9f88-ebd707901897" width="400">

-6. To ensure that we can interact with the emulator through the terminal, run:
+3. To ensure that we can interact with the emulator through the terminal, run:
    **adb shell**

    <img src="https://github.com/user-attachments/assets/437f9cd2-954c-4458-8470-e3efda2dcdc9" width=400>